Families will read a book on camping and then pretend to go camping.

 - Llama Llama Loves Camping by Anna Dewdney

 - Fred and Ted Go Camping by Peter Eastman

 - A Camping Spree with Mr. Magee by Chris Van Dusen

 - Biscuit Goes Camping by Alyssa Satin Capucilli and Pat Schories

-- If you don’t have access to child-friendly books on camping, you can visit your local library or look on YouTube for read alouds of children’s camping books.
+- If you don’t have access to child-friendly books on camping, you can visit your local library or look online for read alouds of children’s camping books.